 *A week shall be the first day of the term through the following Sunday and thereafter Monday through Sunday.

-Board Charge Refunds Prior to check-in, Residents will receive a 100% refund.
-After check-in Residents are refunded board fees in accordance with the University policy outlined below:
+Prior to check-in, Residents will receive a 100% refund.
+After check-in Residents are refunded meal plan fees in accordance with the University policy outlined below:

 D. Disability Accommodation Housing Rate.
 If a determination of need by the Office of Disability Services indicates that a single room is an appropriate special housing accommodation, then the student shall be assigned in accordance with the determination and assigned the multiple occupancy housing fee.